dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/index.md

 The integration software provided in the Docker image has one requirement that is not part of the standard Rosetta API specification.

 For transactions involving ICP tokens, the unsigned transaction must be created less than 24 hours before the network receives the signed transaction.
-The reason is that each transaction's `created_at` field refers to an existing transaction (essentially `last_index` available locally at the time of transaction creation).
+The reason for this is the deduplication mechanism which can be read up on [here](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/README.md#transaction_deduplication).
 Any submitted transaction that refers back to a too old transaction is rejected to maintain operational efficiency.

 Other than this requirement, the Rosetta API integration software fully complies with all standard Rosetta endpoints and passes all of the `rosetta-cli` tests.